-The parties agree to the following on a without prejudice basis, as a means of resolving the outstanding workload grievance:
+The parties agree to the following on a without projudice basis, ss a means of resolving the outstanding workload grievance:

-The 31 May 1993 Stone memo is rescinded.
-1.
+1. The 31 May 1993 Stone memo is rescinded.

 Workloads will be submitted and approved in accordance with Clause 13.2.1.3.
-2.

-For purposes of Article 5.6 (the part-time calculation) the status quo will be maintained for lecture courses; for practicum courses ECE 125, 126, 127 will equate to one section each; HSW 193 will equate to two sections.
+3. For purposes of Article 5.6 (the part-time calculation) the status que will be maintained for facture courses; for practicum courses ECE 125, 126, 127 will equate to one section each; HSW 193 will equate to two sections.

-Dina Von Hahn's salary will increase from \$2,821 to \$3,762 effective her date of appointment for ENG 151 and she will be reimbursed any monies owing to her.
+4. Dina Von Hahn's salary will increase from \$2,821 to \$3,762 effective her date of appointment for ENG 151 and she will be reimbursed any monies owing to her.

-1. 6 16 In the same manner, Lynn Turner's salary will be increased from \$3,517 to \$4,396 for her appointment Biology 155 and she will be reimbursed any monies owed.
+5. In the same manner, Lynn Tumer's salary will be increased from \$3,517 to \$4,396 for her appointment Elology 155 and she will be reimbursed any monies ewed.

-Shelley Anderson will be paid for HSW 193 (Ending in June 1993) as though she worked two sections on the part-time calculation.
+6. Shelley Anderson will be paid for HSW 193 (Ending in June 1993) as though the worked two sections on the part-time calculation.
 She will be reimbursed the difference between the one section she was paid and two sections.